Azure/deployment-stacks/TUTORIAL.md

 - Govern compliance with Azure Policy
 - Surface security recommendations with Microsoft Defender for Cloud

-This tutorial walks you through an Azure deployment stack example that uses a Bicep module template and associated Bicep resource template.
+This tutorial walks you through an Azure deployment stack example that uses Bicep module and resource templates.

 For more information about deployment stacks, see the [readme](./README.md).